acedeywin/school-management-system-api/README.md

 This project is a backend API for a School Management System (SMS).
 It includes features such as administrator, schools, and classrooms management, as well as students enrollment.

-## User Management API Documentation

-This API provides functionalities for managing users, including creating, updating, retrieving, and deleting user profiles.
-It uses an Express.js framework and integrates with a `UserManager` service for the business logic.

 ## How to Use the API

 ### Setup